MeteoGroup/weather-api/FORECAST-WEATHER-API-WeatherCode.md

 Used for the parameters "mostSignificantWeatherCode" and "weatherCode" in Point Forecast Service.

-Code | meaning | long description MeteoGroup Multi-Model-MOS-System weather code mapping -|-|-
+Code | meaning | long description DTN Multi-Model-MOS-System weather code mapping -|-|-
 -8	|	Thick cirrus clouds | –
 -7	|	Snow storm | –